elbywan/wretch/README.md

 ### resolve(doResolve: (chain: WretchResponseChain, originalRequest: Wretch) => WretchResponseChain | Promise<any>, clear = false)

-Programs a resolver which will automatically be injected to perform response chain tasks.
+Programs a resolver to perform response chain tasks automatically.

 Very useful when you need to perform repetitive actions on the wretch response.